XinyuKang22/WeTok/Report.md

     2. Possible Reason and Solution:
        - *It's because the page when you're typing tags is a individual page.
 You may just click twice to go back.*
 5. *Delete Post Problem:*
-    1. Problem
+    1. Bug
-       - *Posts cannot be deleted in other user's personal profile.*
+       - *Delete post function in other user's personal profile is not working.*
-    2. Possible Reason and Solution:
+    2. Possible Reason:
-       - **
+       - *Originnally it crach the app, then we just disabled it.*
 6. *Problem:*
     1. Problem
        - **